wangfy8599/hello-world/middleware/docker.md

 # for debug purpose to use the local files
 docker container run --it --rm --name xxx -p xxx:xxx -e xxx=xxx -v $PWD:/app -d image

+# attach to a container
+docker container exec -it <container> bash

 ```